gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 C:\Projects\Analysis.docx  Success
 ```

-This command removes the existing label from the file named **C:\Projects\Analysis.docx**, and specifies a mandatory justification message.
-This justification message would be required because of a policy setting enabled to require justification for lowering a classification level, removing a label, or removing protection.
+This command removes the existing label from the file named **C:\Projects\Analysis.docx**, and specifies a justification message that is required because the Azure Information Protection policy setting is enabled that requires justification for lowering the classification label, removing a label, or removing protection.

-> [!NOTE]
-> If the label you're removing was protecting your file using a template, this command removes both the label and the protection.
->
-> If the label you're removing was protecting your file using custom permissions, this command removes only the label.
->

 ### Example 13: (Classic client only) Apply the "Confidential \ All Employees" label to all files in a folder and register these files with the document tracking site